-- David vs. Goliath: Pikachu vs Raichu.
+- David vs. Goliath: Pikachu vs. Raichu.
 Raichu is explicitly the evolved, and therefore more powerful version of a Pikachu, as well as being notably larger.

 - Determinator: Despite being badly injured, Pikachu refuses to forfeit his first battle against Raichu.

 - Did Not Do the Bloody Research: Lt.
 Surge curses in English in the Japanese version.
-If's simply an American stereotype and doesn't sound too offensive to Japanese ears, but to English speakers it's unusual to hear such an intense curse on a kodomo show.
+It's simply an American stereotype and doesn't sound too offensive to Japanese ears, but to English speakers it's unusual to hear such an intense curse on a kodomo show.

 - Disapproving Look: When Ash and Misty get into an argument in the hospital, the trainers who got beat by Lt.
 Surge give them this look.

 - The Dreaded: The first mention of Lt.
 Surge's toughness involves a bunch of trainers running their injured Pokémon to the Pokémon Center.
-Pikachu, witnessing this, panics at the idea of going to the Vermillion Gym, to the point of shocking Ash.
+Pikachu, witnessing this, panics at the idea of going to the Vermilion Gym, to the point of shocking Ash.

 - Eagle Land: Surge comes across as a solid Type II, before proving himself a Jerk with a Heart of Gold.

 - Ash, Misty, and Brock easily see through Team Rocket's disguises, a far cry from subsequent episodes where they fail to recognize them every time.
 Justified in that Jessie and James start reciting the motto when they first meet up before being slapped by Meowth.